sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 preauthorization is automatically released by Stripe, and the funds are again available to the customer.

-In the FTW templates, creating and confirming the PaymentIntent are triggered at the same customer action for the default process.
+In the FTW templates, creating and confirming the PaymentIntent are both triggered at the same customer action.

 **Related Stripe actions:**